w84death/game12-asm/docs/GDD.md

 Use cursor to move over map.
 Press spacebar, if cursor is:
 - near rail tracks -> expand tracks
 - on the (straight) tracks -> build station
+- on station near tiles -> build station extension
-- on the station extension (near station) -> select building to build
+- on the station extension -> menu: select building to build
-- on building -> settings
+- on building -> menu: building options, description
 - on switch -> flip switch
-- on foundation (base) -> select building to build
+- on foundation (base) -> menu: select building to build

 TAB - toggle mini map view
 ESC - back to menu